If you are a Software-as-A-Service company, no matter what industry you are in, there is a good chance you have an affiliate program.

 Affiliate Signups & Onboarding

 Just because they signed up for your affiliate program, doesn’t mean they will promote and show performance.
-That is why you will need a whole new follow up sequence to get them engaged to:
+That is why you will need a whole new follow-up sequence for affiliate onboarding to get them engaged to:

 1) Start externally promoting your product with affiliate links.